Video Anomaly Detection in 10 Years: A Survey and Outlook

-\paragraph{\textbf{L2 Regularization}} L2 regularization, also known as Ridge regularization, is a technique that modifies the loss function of a model by adding a penalty equivalent to the square of the magnitude of the model's weights.
-The formula for a loss function with L2 regularization is generally expressed as follows: Here, \( L(\theta) \) represents the total loss function, including the L2 regularization term. \( L_0(\theta) \) is the original loss function without regularization, and \( \lambda \) is the regularization parameter, which determines the strength of the regularization effect.
+Here, \( L(\theta) \) represents the total loss function, including the L2 regularization term. \( L_0(\theta) \) is the original loss function without regularization, and \( \lambda \) is the regularization parameter, which determines the strength of the regularization effect.
 Increasing the value of \( \lambda \) enhances the regularization effect, penalizing larger weights more significantly.
 The key characteristic of L2 regularization is its ability to prevent overfitting by keeping the weights small, which leads to a more generalized model.
 Unlike L1 regularization, which promotes sparsity in the model (some coefficients becoming exactly zero), L2 regularization tends to shrink all coefficients towards zero but does not make them exactly zero.
 This attribute makes it particularly useful in scenarios where many features contribute small amounts to the predictions.
 By penalizing the square of the weights, L2 regularization ensures that no single feature dominates the model, which can be essential for models where all features carry some level of importance. \\